 Check Your Local Neighborhood Events

-While this is not a complete list of Los Angeles fall activities, I hope these highlights get you excited for autumn in Los Angeles.
+While this is not a complete list of Los Angeles fall activities, we hope these highlights excite you for autumn in Los Angeles.